-Objective 7: Prioritize the co-location of facilities to better meet consumer services and provide the most efficient use of available land.

-- Policy a.
+- Objective 7: Prioritize the co-location and design of facilities to better meet consumer services and provide the most efficient use of available land. - Policy a.
 Co-location of facilities should be prioritized when there are opportunities for agencies to share resources, provide overlapping services or when there is a benefit for residents to gain access to multiple services at one location. - Policy b.
-Co-located facilities should be reviewed to determine if additional security and privacy features are included in the design of the facility to ensure that all individual facilities maintain their necessary operating integrity.

-- Policy c.
-Affordable housing and childcare should be considered and prioritized in conjunction with new facility development or included in the co-location of other public facilities where appropriate. - Policy d.
-Memorandums of understating and/or shared maintenance agreements should be established before the opening of a co-located facility. - Policy e.
-Create healthier environments through the use of county properties by encouraging the incorporation or co-location of amenities for all ages and abilities that support healthy and active lifestyles. - Policy f.
+Co-located facilities should be prioritized in locations that provide safe pedestrian access. - Policy c.
+When possible, co-located facilities should be located in growth areas of the county to provide more efficient access to county residents and employees. - Policy d.
+Co-located facilities should be reviewed to determine if additional security and privacy features are included in the design of the facility to ensure that all individual facilities maintain their necessary operating integrity. - Policy e.
+Encourage shared parking facilities and other shared infrastructure for service providers and users when co-locating facilities. - Policy f.
+Affordable housing and childcare should be considered and prioritized in conjunction with new facility development or included in the co-location of other public facilities where appropriate. - Policy g.
+Memorandums of understating and/or shared maintenance agreements should be established before the opening of a co-located facility. - Policy h.
+Create healthier environments through the use of county properties by encouraging the incorporation or co-location of amenities for all ages and abilities that support healthy and active lifestyles. - Policy i.
 Encourage a more urban design approach to facility development, such as increased vertical uses.
-Facilities should be designed, when possible, to have the ability to expand vertically when expansion of services in the future may be needed. - Policy g.
+Facilities should be designed, when possible, to have the ability to expand vertically when expansion of services in the future may be needed. - Policy j.
 Encourage the development of satellite offices or shared space for use by multiple agencies in order to provide better access, throughout the county, to employees and residents.